HcashOrg/Hx-Doc/docs/wallets/hxwallet-cli-rpc-commands.md

       }
     ]

-2.Use cli-wallet rpc command of hx blockchain
+2.Use cli-wallet command of hx blockchain

 > Deposit BTC to account `hxtest001`